plone/plone.restapi-client/docs/actions/relations.md

 ## Add Relation

+### Mutation function

+Use the `createRelationsMutation` function to get the mutation for adding a relation for the given parameters.

+### Hook

-This function is used to add a relation for the given parameters.
+Use the `useCreateRelations` hook to add a relation for the given parameters.

-- Function name: `createRelationsMutation`

 ### Parameters